Invariant Causal Set Covering Machines: Introduction

 In this work, we make a step towards alleviating this issue by proposing \emph{Invariant Causal Set Covering Machines}, an extension of the Set Covering Machine algorithm~\citep{scm} for conjunctive and disjunctive classifiers, that avoids, as much as possible, relying on spurious associations for prediction.
 Our work builds on previous advances in invariant causal prediction~\citep{Peters_Buhlmann_Meinshausen_2016,Heinze-Deml_Peters_Meinshausen_2018,Buhlmann_2020}, where data is assumed to be collected in multiple environments (e.g., populations from different geographic locations, measurement devices with different calibrations, etc.).

-\textbf{Contributions:} \textbf{(1)} We propose Invariant Causal Set Covering Machines (ICSCM), an extension of the Set Covering Machine algorithm~\citep{scm} that relies on invariant causal prediction to avoid spurious associations (\cref{sec:icscm}). \textbf{(2)} We support this new algorithm with theoretical results which guarantee that, under some assumptions, the causal parents of an outcome of interest can be recovered in polynomial time (\cref{thm:leafs}). \textbf{(3)} We conduct a brief empirical study with simulated data to verify the correctness of the algorithm and theory (\cref{sec:results}).
-Note that this is an initial work and that future work will significantly extend the empirical analysis, e.g., with real data.
+\textbf{Contributions:} \\[-7mm] \begin{enumerate} \item We propose the Invariant Causal Set Covering Machines (ICSCM), an extension of the Set Covering Machine algorithm~\citep{scm} that relies on invariant causal prediction to avoid spurious associations (\cref{sec:icscm}). \\[-5mm] \item We support this new algorithm with theoretical results expressing conditions under which the causal parents of an outcome of interest can be recovered in polynomial time (\cref{thm:leafs}).\\[-5mm] \item We conduct an empirical study with simulated data to verify the correctness of the theory and the efficiency of the algorithm (\cref{sec:results-simulated}), and then show, using real data, that the ICSCM tends to identify more causal parents than its SCM counterpart (\cref{sec:results-real}). \end{enumerate}